ronnapat2552/unicode_finder/README.md

  - Show Character Grid

 *This program is still in early development and very unstable.*<br>
-*So, use this program at your own risk*
+*So, use this program at your own risk*<br>
+*This program is open source, you can contribute and report bug to this repository*